 The Company identifies its operating segments based on business activities, management responsibility and geographical location.
-The Company operates within a single operating segment being the research and development of cancer indications, and operates in one geographic area, being North America.
+The Company operates within a single operating segment being the research and development of cancer indications, and operates primarily in one geographic area, being North America.
+The Company is conducting one clinical trial in China but the planned expenses to be incurred over the course of the study are not expected to be significant.
 All of the Company's assets are located in either Canada or the United States.